CartoDB/carto-for-developers-guides/mapbox/docs/guides/01-getting-started.md

 Beginning with **v2.0.0**, `mapbox-gl-js` is no longer under the 3-Clause BSD license.
 Also, from that same version, a billable map load occurs whenever a Map object is initialized.
 That leaves **1.13.0** as the latest mapbox-gl-js version with BSD, that can be freely used.

-Thus, in the current example we are using 1.13.0 assets, hosted at CARTO CDN, so no billing is ensured if you replicate it.
+Thus, in the current example we are using 1.13.0 assets, hosted at CARTO CDN, so no billing is applied if you replicate it as it is.
+For sure, you can replace those assets and use mapbox-gl >=v2 from their CDN, but in that case you would need to use a valid Mapbox access token and to ensure you know the new billing model and license.

 For more info about this, you can read our blogpost [Our Thoughts as MapboxGL JS v2.0 Goes Proprietary](https://carto.com/blog/our-thoughts-as-mapboxgl-js-2-goes-proprietary/).